redis/redis-doc/commands/cluster-delslotsrange.md

 2. The command fails if the same slot is specified multiple times.
 3. As a side effect of the command execution, the node may go into *down* state because not all hash slots are covered.

-## Example

-The following command removes the association from slots 5000 to 5200 from the node receiving the command:

-    > CLUSTER DELSLOTSRANGE 5000 5200
-    OK

 ## Usage in Redis Cluster